mendix/docs/content/product-naming/other-terms.md

 ## Free App {#free-app}

 A Free App is an app that can be deployed without a license and is therefore free.
 There are restrictions on the resources available to a Free App, and a Free App environment is not the same thing as a cloud environment, as it does not support complex or large applications.
-Free Apps are part of the [Mendix Free Edition](#free-edition).
+Free Apps are part of the [Free Edition](#free-edition).

 {{% alert type="info" %}}
 Capitalize in all instances.